HL7/fhir-specialty-rx/input/pages/StructureDefinition-specialty-rx-task-consent-request-intro.md

 This profile defines use of the Task resource to...

-- request that patient consent be obtained to support fulfillment of a prescribed specialty product
+- request that consent be obtained to support fulfillment of a prescribed specialty product
 - provide the appropriate consent form for the prescribed product

 <p></p>